Neerajp043/Norlys_repos/README.md

 # Norlys_repos
-i have create this repo to store the code of application
+I have created this repo to store the code of the application